Rheineck: Economy

 As of In 2007 2007, Rheineck had an unemployment rate of 2.87%.
 As of 2005, there were 9 people employed in the primary economic sector and about 4 businesses involved in this sector.
 591 people are employed in the secondary sector and there are 58 businesses in this sector.
 805 people are employed in the tertiary sector, with 144 businesses in this sector.

 As of October 2009 the average unemployment rate was 4.6%.
 There were 203 businesses in the municipality of which 54 were involved in the secondary sector of the economy while 147 were involved in the third.

 As of 2000 there were 606 residents who worked in the municipality, while 1,038 residents worked outside Rheineck and 1,080 people commuted into the municipality for work.

 Transport

 Rheineck railway station is situated on the St. Margrethen–Rorschach railway line, which is served by St. Gallen S-Bahn services S2, S4 and S5 providing several trains per hour to the city of St. Gallen.
 Additionally, the Rheineck–Walzenhausen mountain railway links the station to Walzenhausen, 272 m above Rheineck, once or twice an hour.
 It is also connected to the lines 222 and 242 of the postal bus service and the lines 304 and 305 of Rheintal Bus (RTB).

-Rheineck is the easterly end of the Swiss shipping services on Lake Constance, and the town's landing stages are located behind the railway station on the Alter Rhein channel.
+Rheineck is the easterly end of the Swiss shipping services (Schweizerische Bodensee-Schifffahrt) on Lake Constance, and the town's landing stages are located behind the railway station on the Alter Rhein channel.